 There can be multiple Models, Controllers and Views in a MVC application.

-Taking an example of a social community website like Facebook, a Model will contains all your details like – your name, ages, status, work info, your posts by date, your comments done on other profiles, your messages to other people, your liked pages and so on.
+Taking an example of a social community website like Facebook, a Model will contains all your details like – your name, age, status, work info, your posts by date, your comments done on other profiles, your messages to other people, your liked pages and so on.

 These details (your data) are filled on the Model by the Controller.

 Models also help in preserving the business logic of the application (here for Facebook).
 For example when running paid ads in Facebook, Models will not allowed you to add invalid amounts on the ads.
-Example – ‘some amount’, ‘thirty’, ‘hello’ etc. It will also only proper amounts like ‘$10’, ’£20.50’, ‘$100’, etc
+Example – ‘some amount’, ‘thirty’, ‘hello’ etc. It will only allow proper amounts like ‘$10’, ’£20.50’, ‘$100’, etc

 Models communicate with only Controllers and not with Views.